- FCA, ASIC, DFSA, SCB, CMA, CySEC, BaFin regulated broker

 Pepperstone is a global Forex and CFD broker, which – among its standard selection of tradable assets – features cryptocurrencies as well, like Bitcoin, Litecoin, Ethereum and Dash.
 That’s far from being Pepperstone’s main selling point though.
 The brokerage Pepperstone offers a superb selection of trading platforms and account types that will fulfill the needs of even the most demanding retail- or institutional client.

 The main corporate entity behind the brokerage is called Pepperstone Group Limited, and it is based in Australia.
 Founded back in 2010, Pepperstone Group Ltd. is regulated by ASIC and it offers financial services to residents of the country as well as to retail and institutional clients located in countries not covered by the other regulatory umbrella of the operation.
 This “other” regulatory framework is one provided by the UK’s FCA, and it is aimed at the UK (obviously) as well as at the countries of the EEA (European Economic Area).
 The UK side of the operation was launched only in 2016 though, so it is a much younger undertaking.
 The company behind Pepperstone’s UK branch is Pepperstone Ltd. Pepperstone Financial Services (DFIC) has secured a DFSA license in Dubai to grow even more in the Middle East.
+To strengthen their position in Africa Pepperstone has in October 2020 acquired a license in Kenya and is now also regulated by CMA.
+November 2020 Pepperstone EU Limited acquired a CySEC license.
+August 2020 Pepperstone GmbH was officially granted a BaFin License in Germany.

 Why would you choose Pepperstone as your primary trading destination?